senya-ishmaev/IDU_Russian_Federation_transport_connectivity/README.md

 __1. About:__
    This repository stores layers, databases and a notebook that were used in the method for assessing the transport connectivity of cities in the Russian Federation.

-__2. Author :__ Arseniy Ishmaev (Student, Institute of Design & Urban Studies, ITMO University)
+__2. Author :__ Arseniy Ishmaev (Master student, Institute of Design & Urban Studies, ITMO University)

 __3. Files, layers and notebook used to assess the transport connectivity of cities:__

    Technical task: https://colab.research.google.com/drive/1rcoFt-I-KmtKOGTzA8YSuX5O2TE0lzOK?usp=sharing

-   Enjoy your work!
+   Have a nice work!